ocgcyj/Carpool-gunradio/README.md

 The event-driven simulator conforms to carrier sense multiple access (CSMA).
 Five different variant schemes are implemented, including Carpool baseline, Carpool enhancement, DCF, MSDU aggregation and Wifox [2].
 Only VOIP traffic model is provided.
 Just run the code and collect the output information (e.g. throughput and delay) for further analysis.

 ### Main Design and Implementation
+In order to prototype Carpool, the transceiver chain where the data stream flows, needs to be significantly modified.
+Specifically, I have upgraded several DSP blocks and implemented the proposed algorithms within several DSP blocks.
+The proposed algorithms mainly include, phase-offset encoding, differential decoding, and iterative channel equalization.
+All the real-time functionalities are realized by C++, where we apply dynamic memory allocation and STL to handle sequential complex data stream with varying length.
+Besides, performance evaluation is off-line analyzed via MATLAB.

 ### 1. Transmitter chain:
 1. Realize two different constellation mapping schemes, which are phase shift keying and quadrature amplitude modulation;
 2. Insert four pilots in each OFDM symbol for phase-offset estimation and compensation;